i386x/pubdocs/C/decl.md

   called *bit field*
 * a type specifier of the form
   `struct-or-union identifier "{" struct-declaration-list "}"` declares
-  `identifier` as the name of a structure or union determined by `struct-declaration-list`
+  `identifier` as the tag of a structure or union determined by `struct-declaration-list`
 * the following declaration of the form `struct-or-union identifier` in the same scope refers to the same type